pextech/alx-zero_day/0x01-emacs/README.md

 ## NB:

-All files that are in the 0x01-emacs folder , if you assumed well they have a `~` at the end of the filename evethough i've added this in the .gitignore. the reason for this is that i've comitted everything before adding this .gitignore.
+All files that are in this folder , if you assumed well they have a `~` at the end of the filename evethough i've added this in the .gitignore. the reason for this is that i've comitted everything before adding this .gitignore.

 Incase you are cloning this repo please run `git rm -r --cached` to remove cashed files.